 a.
 In coordination with the Assistant Secretary of War for Manpower and Reserve Affairs (ASW(M&RA)); the Director, DHA; the Secretaries of the Military Departments; and the Commander, United States Special Operations Command (CDRUSSOCOM), oversees, assesses, and reports on RCP performance and recommends to the ASW(HA) changes in policy, procedures, or resources necessary to improve RCP performance and quality.

 b.
-Reviews Military Department and United States Special Operations Command (USSOCOM) policies and procedures to ensure that all RCP services for RSMs are developed and implemented uniformly across the Military Departments.
+Reviews Military Department and United States Special Operations Command (USSOCOM) policies and procedures to ensure that all RCP services for RSMs are developed and implemented uniformly.

 c.
 Develops and executes a strategic communications plan for the RCP in coordination with the: